Shawn is an Airstream enthusiast and outdoor adventurer. He lives full time in the 1973 Airstream that he remodeled.

-How to Build a Pallet Wood Patio
+How to Make a Patio Out of Pallets

 Repurposing used wooden pallets is fun, and the possibilities are endless.
 I have seen so many crafty creations and great ideas.
 But my favorite has to be the patio I built for Gusto the Airstream.